 Frank Gehry’s 2012 Hong Kong Opus

 It was dutifully acknowledged at the time but since then has since disappeared without trace.
 It was probably a difficult commission to refuse.

 From the same 2012, it had an initial burst of media accolades but recent allegations of overly-exuberant money laundering by the government of its namesake’s son should be enough to belatedly start the process of forgetting.

 [In 2014] the Design Museum in London […] defended its decision to give its Designs of the Year top prize to a Zaha Hadid building in Azerbaijan, following widespread criticisms of the award on human rights grounds.
 “It’s a prize about architecture rather than politics and its architectural quality is outstanding,” Design Museum director Deyan Sudjic told Dezeen.

 Oliver Wainwright’s recent puff piece commemmorating Elizabeth Diller visiting the UK, credited Diller+Scofidio as architects of NY’s High Line as well as a string of other projects yet omitted to mention their trite yet once-hyped ICA.

 Makoto Floating School, Nigeria/2016 Venice Biennale

 You’ll remember this one now – it was everywhere 2015-6.
 The link will take you to the website that lists, amongst other things, FAQs about why it collapsed – lack of maintenance, apparently.
 I remember reading that it collapsed because people stole the bolts holding it together.
-Regardless of the truth of falsity of this story, the fact it was spread only reinforces the poisonous post-modern belief that architecture is wasted on the poor.
+Regardless of the truth or falsity of this story, the fact it was propagated at all only reinforces the poisonous post-modern belief that architecture is wasted on the poor.